Doctor of Acupuncture & Oriental Medicine

 Teresa studied Japanese acupuncture at Meiji University of Integrative Medicine (明治国際医療大学) in Kyoto, Japan.
 The curriculum included classes in gentle needling technique, facial acupuncture, da-shin hammer technique, shone-shin pediatric acupuncture, and clinical rounds.

 Teresa served as a labor assistant/ doula for two separate births in 2011 and has taken courses for acupuncture in labor and delivery.
 She used acupuncture and chinese herbs during her own pregnancy, labor and postpartum.
-She uses acupuncture and Chinese herbal formulas to help many female patients prepare their bodies for pregnancy, increase their fertility, support their system through pregnancy and help induce labor after their due date.
+She uses acupuncture and Chinese herbal formulas to help many female patients prepare their bodies for pregnancy, increase their fertility, support their system through pregnancy and help prepare them for labor.
 She has treated many women regularly throughout their pregnancies & postpartum.
-She is completing a postpartum doula certificate and offers home visits to new mothers including: chinese herbal formulas safe for new nursing mothers, meal preparation, gentle postpartum massage therapy, and rejuvenating acupuncture, and her own experience.
-Teresa has worked on many children and has treating children for respiratory problems, eczema, digestive issues, mental and physical developmental disorders, cerebral palsy, boosting immunity pre and post vaccination.
+She completed a postpartum doula course and offers home visits to new mothers including: chinese herbal formulas safe for new nursing mothers, meal preparation, gentle postpartum massage therapy, and rejuvenating acupuncture, and her own experience.
+Teresa has worked on many children and has treated children for respiratory problems, eczema, digestive issues, mental and physical developmental disorders, cerebral palsy, muscles tension, & boosting immunity pre and post vaccination.

 Teresa believes in whole body care, helping her patients to unblock what is preventing them from healing and reaching their optimal state of health.
-She has worked for a decade in sports massage therapy and helped many athletes to quicken their recovery time from strenuous workouts and/ or sports injuries.
-She has had significant success in treating Phantom Limb Pain, Ménière's disease, Scleroderma and Stroke.
+She has worked for more than a decade in sports massage therapy and helped many athletes to quicken their recovery time from strenuous workouts and/ or sports injuries.
+She has had significant success in treating Ménière's disease, Phantom Limb Pain, Radial Mononeuropathy, Scleroderma, Somnambulism/ Sleepwalking, and Stroke.

-Teresa also studies Wing Tsun kung fu, vipassana meditation, and is an avid reader, rock climber, skier, surfer, runner (marathoner) & oil painter.
+Teresa also studies Wing Tsun kung fu, Vipassana meditation, and is an avid reader, rock climber, skier, surfer, runner (3 marathons & 4 half marathons), triathlete & oil painter.